-The grading process for midterms and final exams in the Department of Modern Languages is as follows:
+The grading process in the Department of Modern Languages is as follows:

-- Optical forms are delivered to TAU after the exams. - Exams are evaluated by the optical reader. - Incorrect answers do not affect the students' achievement scores. - Each correct answer is multiplied by the parameter determined by the number of questions. - Exam papers are graded out of 100 points.

-• Grades are converted to letter grade in accordance with Article 15 of Gazi University Regulation for Associate Degree-Undergraduate Education and Examination.
+- Optical forms are delivered to TAU after the exams. - Exams are evaluated by the optical reader. - Incorrect answers do not affect the students' achievement scores. - Each correct answer is multiplied by the parameter determined by the number of questions. - Exam papers are graded out of 100 points. - Grades are converted to letter grade in accordance with Article 15 of Gazi University Regulation for Associate Degree-Undergraduate Education and Examination.